JujuAdams/PictureFrame/README.md

 - Whether the application surface should be drawn as "pixel perfect" (a.k.a. at an integer scale)
 - Overscan scale for adapting to CRT monitors (a compliance requirement for PS4 games)

 PictureFrame is suitable for pixel art games and for high resolution games.
 It can calculate correct camera sizes regardless of device is especially suited for the wide variety of aspect ratios found on mobile devices.
+PictureFrame only supports rendering of one view at a time and does not handle split-screen games.

+&nbsp;

+# Setting Up

+*This guide assumes you'll be using `PfApply()` to set up GameMaker's rendering pipeline.
+If you're only using `PfCalculate()` then there are no additional considerations: just call the function and use the values as you see fit!*

+PictureFrame is easy to set up, just a handful of function calls, but there are a couple essential steps that can be missed.
+Here's the big caveat one up front: **If you call `PfApply()` then you will need to call `PfPostDrawAppSurface()` in the Post-Draw event.** You can still apply post-processing shaders as you would otherwise when drawing the application surface.

+Here are the basic setup steps:

+1. At the start of the game, call one of the config struct creator functions.
+These are `PfConfigPixelArt()`, `PfConfigHighRes()`, and `PfConfigGeneral()`.
+The latter is the most flexible.
+All three functions will return the same type of struct, you can read more about what variables can be adjusted in the [script documentation](https://github.com/JujuAdams/PictureFrame/blob/dev/scripts/PfConfigGeneral/PfConfigGeneral.gml).

+2. Call `PfApply()` using the config struct we just created.
+You may want to set the optional `resizeWindow` parameter to `true` the first time you call this function in the flow of your game.

+3. Create a Post-Draw event in a persistent object instance and call `PfPostDrawAppSurface()` in that event.

+And then run the game and cross your fingers!

 &nbsp;